outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/shm_get_infos.rst

-   The lonely input required for this syscall is the SHM handle, as given by the `sys_get_shmhandle()` syscall.
+   The only input required for this syscall is the SHM handle, as given by the `sys_get_shmhandle()` syscall.

-   When a given SHM credentials for the current job is upgraded, the `sys_shm_get_infos()` returns an uptodate content synchronously.
+   When a given SHM credentials set for the current job is updated, the `sys_shm_get_infos()` returns an up-to-date content synchronously.

    .. code-block:: C
       :linenos: